 It doesn’t matter if you are a beginning or an advanced learner, my recommendations are all suitable as they come with subtitles.
 This is a great way to follow the plot while acclimating your ears to the sound of the language.

-The list is not exhaustive, neither are the shows in any particular order.
-Although subconsciously, I seem to have put the more popular ones at the top of the list.
-Anyway, please enjoy binging on Spanish TV shows on Netflix to help with your vocabulary and listening skills.
+The list is not exhaustive, nor are the shows in any particular order.
+Although subconsciously, the more popular ones are at the top of the list.
+Please enjoy binging on Spanish TV shows on Netflix to help with your vocabulary and listening skills.

 Accent: European Spanish, Chilean.